coguardio/coguard-cli/doc/cli/cli_man.md

 coguard scan
 ```

-CoGuard needs to be authenticated towards the back-end.
-That is why,
+CoGuard requires that users to be authenticated using their CoGuard credentials.
+On
+first run, it will prompt users to sign in or to set up an account requiring both
-upon first run, it will ask you for your email address and for setting
+an email address and a password.

-up a password.
-In a pipeline scenario, these can be set by the
+In a CI/CD pipeline scenario, user credentials can be set by the
 following environment variables:

 - `COGUARD_USER_NAME`
 - `COGUARD_PASSWORD`

-Unless the dry-run option is chosen, every scan produces an output, containing the following information:
+Every scan produces an output, unless the dry-run option is selected, containing the following information:

 - A short description of the failed policy.
 - A remediation instruction.
 - A list of sources.
 - Sometimes, references to compliance frameworks (if specific rulesets are chosen).

-Since the CLI can be used within a pipeline job, it is possible to set
+For CI/CD pipelines, it is possible to set
 the severity level for which the CLI exits with a non-zero exit
 code.
 By default, any failed scan result will cause the script to
 fail.
 The `--minimum-fail-level` parameter sets the minimum fail
 level, i.e. if one wishes to only fail the script (and subsequently
 the pipeline job) for levels 4 or higher, one can set it here.

-if the `--dry-run` option is set, the output will be a local location
+The `--dry-run` option can be used to create a Zip file that contains a manifest
-of a Zip file containing all detected configuration files which can be
+with the local ocation of all detected configuration files identified by the CLI.
-scanned by the back-end.
+These configuration files will be uploaded ans scanned by the back-end.

 ### Scanning of Docker images